Robust experimental data assimilation for the Spalart-Allmaras turbulence model: Results

 Further analysis suggested that each coefficient of calibrated SA impacted improvement in results in a very specific manner.
 Notably, $C_{b1}$ and $f_w(C_{w2},C_{w3})$ influenced separation and recovery zone respectively.
 The effect is more evident in $C_f$, hence figure \ref{bfs_1355} shows only the results for $C_f$.
-As shown in figure \ref{bfs_1355}, if the baseline value of $C_{b1} = 0.1355$ was used while using the calibrated values for rest of the coefficients the improvement is mainly observed in recovery zone, while the separation zone remains similar in magnitude to the baseline SA model.
-On the contrary, if baseline $f_w(C_{w2},C_{w3})$ is used in combination with the rest of calibrated coefficients the separation zone improves while recovery zone remains closer to the baseline SA.
+As shown in figure \ref{bfs_1355}, if the baseline value of $C_{b1} = 0.1355$ was used while using the calibrated values for the rest of the coefficients the improvement is mainly observed in the recovery zone, while the separation zone remains similar in magnitude to the baseline SA model.
+On the contrary, if baseline $f_w(C_{w2}, C_{w3})$ is used in combination with the rest of the calibrated coefficients the separation zone improves while the recovery zone remains closer to the baseline SA.
 However, the best results are obtained by using all the calibrated coefficients.
-These results are consistent with the observation of Bin et al. \cite{bin2023data} who used $f_w$ as NN to calibrate the SA model while keeping rest of the values same.
+These results are consistent with the observation of Bin et al. \cite{bin2023data} who used $f_w$ as NN to calibrate the SA model while keeping the rest of the values identical.
 They also observed an improved recovery zone with a slight reduction of accuracy in the separation zone.

 From figure \ref{bfs_1355}, it is evident that the $C_{b1}$ and $f_{w}$ have a domain-specific effect.
-In order to gain further understanding of how these coefficients vary through out the domain, we provide contour plots in Figure \ref{cont}.
+In order to gain a further understanding of how these coefficients vary throughout the domain, we provide contour plots in Figure \ref{cont}.
 The $C_{b1}$ takes particularly low values near the separation zone.
-It can also be observed that trend of $C_{b1}$ and $f_w$ is almost opposite to each other through out the domain.
+It can also be observed that the trend of $C_{b1}$ and $f_w$ is almost opposite to each other throughout the domain.
 This opposite trend shows correlation between $C_{b1}$ (production) and $f_w$ (destruction).
-This can also be inferred that instead putting the onus of balancing region based production and destruction solely on the $f_w$ as in baseline model, the current formulation involves $C_{b1}(r)$ working with $f_w$ to balance these quantities.
+We may also gather that instead of putting the onus of balancing region-based production and destruction solely on the $f_w$ as in the baseline model, the current formulation involves $C_{b1}(r)$ working with $f_w$ to balance these quantities.